VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 !!! note
     The micro-meteorological conditions are always given for one time-step inside the models methods, so they are always of `Atmosphere` type.
 The `Weather` type of conditions are handled earlier by the generic functions.

 OK !
 So that's it ?
 Almost.
 One last thing to do is to define a method for inputs/outputs so that PlantBiophysics knows which variables are needed for our model, and which it computes.
-Remember that the actual model is implemented for `gs!_`, so we have to tell PlantBiophysics which ones are needed overall:
+Remember that the actual model is implemented for `stomatal_conductance!_`, so we have to tell PlantBiophysics which ones are needed overall:

-- Inputs: `:Rh` and `:Cₛ` for our specific implementation, and `:A` for `gs!_`
+- Inputs: `:Rh` and `:Cₛ` for our specific implementation, and `:A` for `stomatal_conductance!_`
-- Outputs: our model does not compute any new variable, and `gs!_` computes, well, `:Gₛ`
+- Outputs: our model does not compute any new variable, and `stomatal_conductance!_` computes, well, `:Gₛ`

 And here is how we actually implement our methods: